1 Reykjavík, Iceland

 Arrive in Reykjavík today and embark your ship.
 Take in the city's breathtaking setting from the deck or from your veranda.
 Our overnight stay here lets you explore the city on your own, or simply relax over your first meal on board at The Restaurant.

 2 Reykjavík, Iceland

 Explore Reykjavík, one of the cleanest and most eco-friendly cities in the world.
 Vikings settled here in 870 AD, and today Reykjavík is home to endless charms, watched over by the majestic Esja mountain range.
 You will see the city's highlights up close, including the charming cathedral.
 And admire the cityscape from the Perlan, a hilltop, glass-domed landmark offering spectacular city views.
 Alternately, you may venture farther afield to take in the country's breathtaking natural beauty, from towering waterfalls and soaring mountains to blue thermal springs.
-You will have time to linger longer in port, as we will be docked here overnight.

 3 ĺsafjördur, Iceland

 Uncover the natural beauty and history of the Westfjords peninsula in Iceland's most remote, and many say most breathtaking, reaches.
 Explore your port city of ĺsafjördur and the tiny and tranquil enclave of Bolungarvík, one of the nation's oldest fishing villages and home to the Ósvör Maritime Museum.
 Alternately, marvel at the magnificent Dynjandi waterfall, a bridal veil of water cascading down a mountainside, or kayak amid some of Iceland's most picturesque locations.